grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### The first explosion)

 Shakes cut the throttle to the motor and caught Hemi's eye.
 He pointed to the hatch at the top of the sail with a questioning look, and Hemi nodded.
 Shakes lifted himself up, unscrewed the hatch and sat up on the sail searching the flat gray water behind the _Gnat_.
 With little wind, there was almost no noise.
 Only a stifling silence, broken by nothing except the soft slap of water against the drifting hull.
-The sea was mottled in places with black oil that reflected back the gray of the sky, making Shakes feel like they were floating in bath of concrete slurry.
+The sea was mottled in places with black oil that reflected back the gray of the sky, making Shakes feel like they were floating in a bath of concrete slurry.

 Nothing moved under that silent dome of sky as one minute passed; then another.
 Shakes shaded his eyes against the brightness and scanned the water between him and the horizon line looking for any surface manifestation of the movements going on below.